kcenon/network_system/docs/kanban/NET-205-http-docs.md

 ## Acceptance Criteria

-- [ ] Middleware system fully documented with examples
+- [ ] Middleware system fully documented with examples (not yet implemented in code)
-- [ ] Streaming (request/response) documented
+- [ ] Streaming (request/response) documented (not yet implemented in code)
-- [ ] Performance tuning guide with benchmarks
+- [x] Performance tuning guide with benchmarks
-- [ ] Static file serving configuration documented
+- [ ] Static file serving configuration documented (not yet implemented in code)
-- [ ] All code examples compile and run
+- [x] All code examples compile and run
-- [ ] Consistent formatting with other docs
+- [x] Consistent formatting with other docs
-- [ ] Cross-references to related documentation
+- [x] Cross-references to related documentation

+**Note**: Features not yet implemented (middleware, streaming, static files) were not documented.
+Documentation covers current API capabilities: routing, error handling, compression, timeout configuration.

 ---